 During my demoscene career I was a member of groups like Illusion, Floppy, Pic Saint Loup and Brainstorm.
 Today, I'm still involved in the scene in some way, but it takes a back seat to other things.
 I'm co-organizing Ghostown group with my brother Slayer and you can definitely expect more Amiga releases from us in the future!
 That's actually funny.
-If someone had told me 25 years ago that I would be still using Amiga in the second decade of the 21st century, I would have probably laughed at him.
+If someone had told me in 1992 that I would be still using Amiga in 2023, I would have probably laughed at him.

 I'm also an editor of the polish language demoscene portal Scena.PPA.pl where I write, edit and proofread.
 As I got older, I started to be more and more interested in demoscene archeology.